-Drug addiction remains a major issue in every country.
+Drug addiction is a global problem.
 Despite all the efforts that the government is making to prevent further damage, several drug manufacturers and distributors continue to find ways to continue with their illegal business.
 This is why drug testing has evolved as a precautionary measure to minimize the impact of substance abuse.

 History of Drug Testing in America

-In the following years, workplace drug testing became more and more commonplace, especially after President Ronald Reagan’s 1986 directive on drug abuse and drug-free workplaces.
+In the following years, workplace screening in the form of random drug testing and post-accident drug testing became more commonplace, especially after President Ronald Reagan’s 1986 directive on drug abuse and drug-free workplaces.

 In the early 1980s, the criminal justice system, the Federal Bureau of Investigation and many other Federal, State and local agencies started incorporating drug testing into their investigations and operations.

 Unlike military drug testing, drug testing in the criminal justice system has not seen the establishment of consistent cutoff levels that are uniformly enforced.
 This is because the range of applications of drug testing programs in the criminal justice environment required the development of policies and protocols exclusive to the criminal justice system.

 While random drug testing in the military or workplace is aimed at ridding the organization of drug abusers, court-ordered random drug testing within the is done for a variety of reasons:

 - Supervision of a defendant’s compliance with a pretrial release or probation

 - Monitoring a participant’s treatment progress and compliance with drug court program conditions.

 For drug courts, random drug testing is done mostly to monitor a defendant’s treatment progress to determine if that person has been doing drugs, and if so what type and how much.
 The test results can be used for ordering further treatment service or even reducing treatment service requirements if the results show that the person is, in fact, reducing their drug intake (even if they haven’t quit completely).